TurnipGuy30/English-2022/docs/_posts/2022-08-29-Dull Knives.md

 <br><hr><br>

 Overall, this song excellently conveys the struggles caused by society’s neglect of depressive symptoms.
 It tells of a man who <q>inside [is] a mess, but [doesn’t] let it show,</q> and makes heavy use of the musical element of intensity to emphasise the seriousness of the message.
+The song calls for people to be aware of depressive symptoms and to help those who are suffering.

 <br><hr><br>